 The Crop Site Info Generation tool is used to compute EPIC site (grid cells) and crop information for EPIC modeling.
-This tool was also developed in the SA Raster Tools system.
 The tool processes spatial boundary shapefiles and elevation and slope image data to generate site information data needed in EPIC modeling.
 Figure 9 displays the tool interface used to compute the crop site information for the test_case scenario.
 The tool uses the spatial data sets stored under \${FESTC_HOME}/epic/common_data/gisFiles and input files from the \${SA_HOME}/data directory.
-Users need only to choose the following two entries for this tool:
+Before running this tool, users need only to choose the following two entries for this tool: